aerospike/aerospike-vector-search-examples/prism-image-search/README.md

 ```
 docker compose up
 ```

-## Performing a quote search
-Navigate to http://127.0.0.1:8080 and perform a search for images based on a description.

 ## Developing
 This demo is build using [Python Flask](https://flask.palletsprojects.com/en/2.3.x/) and [Vue.js](https://vuejs.org/).
 In order to developer follow the steps to